 This is how you discredit the sistrrrhood: you get a nun to tell an outrageous lie that no one in her right mind would believe.
 It makes the nun feel so sick with guilt that she gives up entirely.
 That is how The Vat wins.
 But, Readrrr, you and I are here because we know that The Vat cannot, and will not, win.
 Because LOVE WINS.

 My emancipatory publication, The Rapevine, might have gone down in flames, but The Grapevine continues.
-We can no longer send out eleven-hundred-page apostolic true crime books but, as it stands, we are currently at liberty to write partial truths and disguised truths in The Grapevine, which I am now running out of The Friary Priory.
+We can no longer send out eleven-hundred-page apostolic true crime books but, as it stands (where F. Danno is concerned: it doesn’t!), we are currently at liberty to write partial truths and disguised truths in The Grapevine, which I am now running out of The Friary Priory.

 One of my more cryptic columns, “I Spy Spirituals,” is a collaborative effort between the nuns and me.
 You can guess how it works, at least on a microcosmic level.